SDWebImage/SDWebImageSwiftUI/README.md

 ## Features

-Since SDWebImageSwiftUI is built on top of SDWebImage, it provide both the out-of-box out-of-the-box features as well as advanced powerful features you may want in real world Apps.
+Since SDWebImageSwiftUI is built on top of SDWebImage, it provide both the out-of-box features as well as advanced powerful features you may want in real world Apps.
 Check our [Wiki](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage) when you need:

 - [x] Animated Image full-stack solution, with balance of CPU && RAM
 - [x] Progressive image loading, with animation support